-7.3 Impact on the Character of the Area
+8.3 Impact on the Character of the Area

-7.3.1 The proposed dwelling would have the appearance of a rectangular modern barn conversion with contemporary domestic design features such a Zinc roof, timber clad walls and floor to ceiling feature windows on the principal elevation.
-The dwelling would have 2 storeys having an overall height of 6.3m.
-The dwelling would be approximately 192.96 sqm in floor area (over 2 floors).
+8.3.1 The proposed dwelling would have the appearance of a rectangular modern barn with contemporary domestic features such as a Tegalit Granite roof tiles, timber clad walls and floor to ceiling windows to the front (south) elevations.
+All windows and door frame would be black.
+A porch area that extends the entirety of the front elevation, overhanging the front by approximately 1.6m.
+The dwelling would have 2 storeys having an overall height of 6.4m. (compared to approved dwelling which was 6.3m) The dwelling would have approximately 260sqm of floor area over 2 floors (compared to 192.96sq m as approved).
 If the application were to be recommended for approval, materials details could be secured by way of an appropriately worded condition.

-7.3.2 The existing barn, which has planning permission to be converted into a house (S22/1235) has an existing height of 5.8m.
+8.3.2 The existing barn, which has planning permission to be converted into a house (S22/1235) has an existing height of 5.8m.
 The conversion of the barn into a dwelling, as approved would not comprise an external enlargement to the existing built form and the resultant dwelling would comprise additional doors and windows to the north, south and east elevation, whilst a first floor would be formed following the removal of an existing mezzanine level.
-The dwelling would have 2 bedrooms on the upper floor.
-The resultant dwelling would comprise a floorspace that is larger than 100sqm, but of a lesser scale than 465sqm; the dwelling would therefore fall to be a 'larger dwellinghouse' for the purposes outlined within Class Q.
+The new dwelling would have 2 bedrooms on the upper floor.
+The approved dwelling (under S24/1822) would have 2 bedrooms.
+The proposed dwelling would have 3no. bedrooms.